Capture of Mametz: British plan

-German defensive preparations
+German preparations

 In late May 1916, the Somme front was reinforced to eight divisions in line from Roye on the south bank north to Arras, with three divisions held in reserve.
 The Guard Corps with three divisions took over from Gommecourt to Serre, which reduced the frontage of the XIV Reserve Corps from 30000–20000 yd, the 28th Reserve Division holding the line from Ovillers south to Maricourt.
-Recruit battalions of troops undergoing advanced training were moved closer to the front to occupy the second and third positions if needed; the 2nd Army had about 240 guns and howitzers, which were outnumbered 6:1 by the British artillery.
+Recruit battalions of troops, undergoing advanced training, were moved closer to the front to occupy the second and third positions if needed; the 2nd Army had about 240 guns and howitzers, which were outnumbered 6:1 by the British artillery.
 In early June the German defenders were confronted by British patrols but the front was mostly quiet until 20 June, when British heavy guns began to bombard the area behind the German front line, as far back as Bapaume, until 23 June.

 The German front line opposite XV Corps was held by most of Reserve Infantry Regiment 109, with the I Battalion and III Battalion distributed in shell-hole positions around the front line and the II Battalion in support near Danzig Alley.

-The regiment was to have been relieved on the night of 30 June/1 July but only 1 1/2 companies of Infantry Regiment 23 got through the British artillery-fire, the rest collecting at Montauban.
+The regiment was to have been relieved on the night of 30 June/1 July but only 1 1/2 companies of Infantry Regiment 23 got through the British bombardment, the rest collecting at Montauban.
 Deep dugouts in the front line had not been damaged but there were few dugouts in the rearward lines, which led to most of the garrison being congregated in the front trench.
-A second position existed about 3000 yd further back from Maurepas to Guillemont, Longueveal and the Bazentin villages but was little more than a shallow trench.
+A second position existed about 3000 yd further back from Maurepas to Guillemont, Longueveal and the Bazentin but was little more than a shallow trench.
 The artillery of the 28th Reserve Division was accurately bombarded during the British artillery preparation and by 1 July many of the guns were out of action.
 Telephone communication was cut and machine guns in Danzig Alley (East) and the north end of Mametz were blown up by shells or made unserviceable.